keboola/connection-docs/components/data-apps/index.md

 - **Delete Data App** – stops the data app deployment and deletes its configuration.

 ### Debugging App Deployment
-If the data app's deployment job fails, you can see the logs from its container in the events log of the deployment job.
+If the data app's deployment job fails, you can see the logs from its container in the event log of the deployment job.
 For example, there may be a conflict with the specified packages:

 {: .image-popup}